raine/ramda-cli/README.md

 Path: `$HOME/.config/ramda-cli.{js,ls}`

 The purpose of a global config file is to carry functions you might find useful to have around.
-The functions it exports as an object are made available.
+The functions it exports in an object are made available.

 ## using packages from npm